 The accumulation of statistical data on transferred information may force sending of buffers to all storage nodes (that is, when all the buffers become full).

-The conditions listed above are subject to change in future releases of MySQL Cluster.
+The conditions listed above are subject to change in future releases of NDB Cluster.